-The THS7360 is targeted for six-channel video output applications that require three standard-definition (SD) video output buffers and three selectable filter (SF) output buffers.
-Although it can be used for numerous other applications, the needs and requirements of the video signal are the most important design parameters of the THS7360.
-Built revolutionary, complementary Germanium (SiGe) BiCom3X process, the THS7360 incorporates many features not typically found in integrated video parts while consuming very low power.
-The THS7360 includes the following features:
+The THS7368 is targeted for six-channel video output applications that require three standard-definition (SD) video output buffers and three selectable filter (SF) output buffers.
+Although it can be used for numerous other applications, the needs and requirements of the video signal are the most important design parameters of the THS7368.
+Built on the revolutionary, complementary Silicon Germanium (SiGe) BiCom3X process, the THS7368 incorporates many features not typically found in integrated video parts while consuming very low power.
+The THS7368 includes the following features:

-- Single-supply 2.7-V to 5-V operation with low total quiescent current of 24.5 mA at 3.3 V and 25.5 mA at 5 V - Disable mode allows for shutting down individual SD/SF blocks of amplifiers to save system power in power-sensitive applications - Input configuration accepts dc + level shift, ac sync-tip clamp, or ac-bias - AC-biasing is allowed with the use of external pull-up resistors to the positive power supply - Sixth-order, low-pass filter for DAC reconstruction or ADC image rejection: - 9.5 MHz for NTSC, PAL, SECAM, composite video (CVBS), S-Video Y'/C', 480i/576i, Y'/P'B/P'R, and G'B'R' (R'G'B') signals - Selectable 9.2-MHz/17-MHz/35-MHz/70-MHz 480i/576i.
-480p/576p, for 720p/1080i/1080p24/1080p30, or 1080p60 Y'/P' B/P'R or G'B'R' signals; also allows up to QXGA (1600 x 1200 at 60 Hz) R'G'B' video - Individually-controlled Bypass mode bypasses the low-pass filters for each SD/SF block of amplifiers - SD bypass mode features 60-MHz and 150-V/μs performance - SF bypass mode features 280-MHz and 800-V/us performance - Individually-controlled Disable mode shuts down all amplifiers in each SD/SF block to reduce quiescent current to 0.1 μA - Internally-fixed gain of 5.6-V/V (+15-dB) for SD channels or 4.5-V/V (+13.1-dB) for SF channels

-- All outputs can drive two video lines with dc-coupling or traditional ac-coupling - Flow-through configuration using a TSSOP-20 package that complies with the latest lead-free (RoHS-compatible) and green manufacturing requirements
+- Single-supply 2.7-V to 5-V operation with low total quiescent current of 23.4 mA at 3.3 V and 24.5 mA at 5 V - Disable mode allows for shutting down individual SD/SF blocks of amplifiers to save system power in power-sensitive applications - Input configuration accepting dc + level shift, ac sync-tip clamp, or ac-bias - AC-biasing is allowed with the use of external pull-up resistors to the positive power supply - Sixth-order, low-pass filter for DAC reconstruction or ADC image rejection: - 9.5 MHz for NTSC, PAL, SECAM, composite video (CVBS), S-Video Y'/C', 480i/576i, Y'/P'B/P'R, and G'B'R' (R'G'B') signals - Selectable 9.5-MHz/18-MHz/36-MHz/72-MHz for 480i/576i, 480p/576p, 720p/1080i/1080p24/1080p30, or 1080p60 Y'/P' B/P'R or G'B'R' signals; also allows up to QXGA (1600 × 1200 at 60 Hz) R'G'B' video - Individually-controlled Bypass mode bypasses the low-pass filters for each SD/SF block of amplifiers - SD bypass mode features 150-MHz and 125-V/μs performance - SF bypass mode features 375-MHz and 600-V/μs performance - Individually-controlled Disable mode shuts down all amplifiers in each SD/SF block to reduce quiescent current to 0.1 μA - Internally-fixed gain of 2-V/V (+6-dB) buffer that can drive two video lines with dc-coupling or traditional ac-coupling - Flow-through configuration using a TSSOP-20 package that complies with the latest lead-free (RoHS-compatible) and green manufacturing requirements of thin film resistors and high-quality, low-temperature coefficient capacitors.
+The design of the THS7368 allows operation down to 2.6 V, but it is recommended to use at least a 3-V supply to ensure that no issues arise with headroom or clipping with 100% color-saturated CVBS signals.
+If only 75% color saturated CVBS is supported, then the output voltage requirements are reduced to 2 $V{PP}$ on the output, allowing a 2.7-V supply to be utilized without issues.